TGOlson/nba-graph/README.md

   * search is a little laggy?
   * compress graph json?
   * fun AI logo
+  * a way to collapse team/award years in search?
 * deploy
  * setup github page (TODO: where to store data?)
  * deploy assets to aws/cloudflair